emberjs/rfcs/text/0774-implicit-record-route-loading.md

 ## Alternatives

-- Continue to provide fallback fetching behaviour but ensure no `assert` is called for users that neither a store nor a `Model` with a `find` method.
+- Continue to provide fallback fetching behaviour but ensure no `assert` is called for users that have neither a store nor a `Model` with a `find` method.

 ## Open Questions